BLASST: Dynamic BLocked Attention Sparsity via Softmax Thresholding: Introduction

 \section{Introduction}

 Large Language Models (LLMs) have revolutionized natural language processing, achieving remarkable performance across diverse tasks.
 However, their practical deployment faces a critical bottleneck: the quadratic computational complexity of the attention mechanism.
-As applications increasingly demand longer context windows — from processing entire codebases~\cite{roziere2023code} to analyzing lengthy documents~\cite{zeng2025glm} and maintaining extended conversations~\cite{achiam2023gpt} — this bottleneck becomes increasingly severe.
+As applications increasingly demand longer context windows---from processing entire codebases~\cite{roziere2023code} to analyzing lengthy documents~\cite{zeng2025glm} and maintaining extended conversations~\cite{achiam2023gpt}---this bottleneck becomes increasingly severe.
 Recent models like Deepseek-R1~\cite{guo2025deepseek} and Qwen3~\cite{yang2025qwen3} support context lengths up to 128K tokens, with some models pushing to 1M tokens~\cite{comanici2025gemini}.
-Yet processing such long sequences remains computationally prohibitive, with attention computation dominating both latency and memory consumption.
-For a sequence of length $n$, the attention mechanism requires $O(n^2)$ operations and memory accesses, making real-world deployment of long-context
+Yet processing such long sequences remains computationally prohibitive, with attention computation dominating both latency and me-

-models are challenging even with state-of-the-art hardware.
-While FlashAttention~\cite{dao2022flashattention} and its successors have optimized memory bandwidth utilization through tiling and kernel fusion, they still compute the full attention matrix, leaving the fundamental quadratic complexity unaddressed.
+mory consumption.
+For a sequence of length $n$, the attention mechanism requires $O(n^2)$ operations and memory accesses, making real-world deployment of long-context models challenging even with state-of-the-art hardware.
+While FlashAttention~\cite{dao2022flashattention, zadouri2026flashattention} and its successors have optimized memory bandwidth utilization through tiling and kernel fusion, they still compute the full attention matrix, leaving the fundamental quadratic complexity unaddressed.

-\emph{Sparse attention} methods have emerged as a promising solution by computing only a subset of the full attention matrix.
-However, existing approaches suffer from fundamental limitations. \textbf{First, they require non-trivial operations to determine sparsity patterns}: methods like MInference~\cite{jiang2024minference} and XAttention~\cite{xu2025xattention} perform expensive pre-computation passes to identify important blocks, often negating their theoretical speedup; while static sparsity patterns~\cite{xiao2023efficient} avoid pre-computation but are inflexible and often suboptimal for diverse attention distributions across different tasks and context lengths. \textbf{Second, these methods rely on proxy importance scores} such as accumulated attention weights or query-key similarities, which can be inaccurate and miss critical token interactions. \textbf{Third, most existing sparse attention methods focus exclusively on either the prefill or decode phase}, missing opportunities for end-to-end optimization.